How to Clean Walls and Ceilings Using Branch Basics

 Q: What if I’m unsure how the paint is on my walls?

-A: Most paints respond well to the 1 teaspoon Concentrate : 1 gallon water ratio, but when in doubt do a patch test.
+A: Most paints respond well to our solution ratio, but when in doubt do a patch test!

 Looking for non-toxic Spring Cleaning tips?
-You’ll find everything you need in: Spring Into Cleaning: Your Complete Guide to Cleaning and Decluttering Your Home.
+You’ll find everything you need in Our Spring Cleaning Guide.

 Marilee Nelson is an Environmental Toxins expert who has spent nearly 30 years advocating for the chemically-sensitive and chronically-ill.
 She is a Board Certified Nutritionist, Certified Bau-Biologist and Bau-Biology Inspector and specializes in Food As Medicine.
 She has helped thousands of families and individuals identify, heal and recover from toxic exposures and is on a mission to revolutionize the way American families view their health.